 Currency Asset Management

-QCAM Currency Asset Management AG merges two areas of competence, which we have successfully demonstrated over the past ten years: Currency Management and Asset Management.
+QCAM Currency Asset Management AG merges two areas of competence, which we have successfully demonstrated since 2005: Currency Management and Asset Management.
 With our positioning in these two growth areas we are opening up unique perspectives to our customers.

-QCAM’s client base includes Pension Funds, Family Offices, Investment Funds, Asset Manager, Corporate Clients and NGOs.
+QCAM’s client base includes Pension Funds, Family Offices, Corporates, Asset Managers and NGOs.

-QCAM is regulated by FINMA and SEC and thus fulfills highest compliance requirements.
+QCAM is regulated by FINMA and registered with the SEC and thus fulfills highest compliance requirements.

 Experienced Currency and Asset Management specialists are here to assist you.
 Expect highest standards of quality and service.